acqajar/usc_fall2018/usc_fall_2018/week_1/notes_w1.md

 ### Concepts
 * Learn basic MongoDB query methods:
     *  Project, find, and, or, limit, where, sort, in, match, greater than

-### Unit Questions - using previously uploaded csv:
+* Do some exploratory queries

-* Which employee has the greatest number of years at the company?
+### 1. Which Employee has the greatest number of years at the company?
+>One way to address this question is to break it down into its substantive parts.
+The two main aspects are `greatest` and `years at the company`.

+Great, now that we have that background, lets attempt to solve this problem in MongoDB.

+To do so, lets dive a bit deeper into how MongoDB is organized (we will explore this further in the reading/homework :)).
+In short, MongoDB is a document-oriented database.
+In other words, every input inside a collection (or table in a SQL db) is what is referred to as a `document` (or a row, in SQL).
+Moreover, documents can have `subdocuments` (or a join in SQL) which contain related data to the document as an array of some sort of values - but more on this later.

+> <strong>`Key Takeaway` </strong><br>
+> Documents are amazing (clearly my unbiased opinion;) ).
+The key here is that all documents are a set of key-value pairs, where keys are represented as strings, and values are any basic data types such as numbers, strings, Booleans or data structures such as arrays or objects.

+Now that you have some understanding of the document structure, <strong>what does the `years at the company` represent with respect to a document? </strong>

-* Order by and `only` show the employees by Education and and MonthlyIncome. `Note` -  order by both Education and MonthlyIncome.
+### 2. Order by and `only` show the employees by Education and and MonthlyIncome. `Note` -  order by both Education and MonthlyIncome.

-* Order by and `only` show all employees where the monthly income is at least 10000 and the performance rating is no greater than 3
+### 3. Order by and `only` show all employees where the monthly income is at least 10000 and the performance rating is no greater than 3

 #### Tips:
 * There are two ways of accomplishing this task: the hard way and the easy way.
 The <strong>hard</strong> way is to think about looping through the data to find the largest number.
 The <strong>easy</strong> way is to manipulate the way the data is displayed and/or returned from querying the collection.
 * Everything is object based in the query - even the functions that you intend to apply to the data.
 Therefore, as you think about constructing your query, think carefully about the order of operations i.e. given a column and/or field in a document, apply this function.